|332.01||Subdivisions renumbered, repealed, or no longer in effect|

-A licensed collection agency, on behalf of an individual collector, must register with the state all individuals in the collection agency's employ who are performing the duties of a collector as defined in sections 332.31 to 332.45.
-The collection agency must apply for an individual collection registration on a form provided by the commissioner, or electronically when available.
-The collection agency shall verify on the form that the applicant has confirmed that the applicant meets the requirements to perform the duties of a collector as defined in sections 332.31 to 332.45.
-Upon submission of the form to the department, the individual may begin to perform the duties of a collector and may continue to do so unless the licensed collection agency is informed by the commissioner that the individual is ineligible.
+A licensed collection agency, on behalf of an individual collector, must register with the state all individuals in the collection agency's employ who are performing the duties of a collector as defined in sections 332.31 to 332.44.
+The collection agency must apply for an individual collection registration in a form prescribed by the commissioner.
+The collection agency shall verify on the form that the applicant has confirmed that the applicant meets the requirements to perform the duties of a collector as defined in sections 332.31 to 332.44.
+Upon submission of the application to the department, the individual may begin to perform the duties of a collector and may continue to do so unless the licensed collection agency is informed by the commissioner that the individual is ineligible.

 All money received by the commissioner under this section shall be deposited in the general fund of the state treasury.

-A licensed collection agency must give the commissioner written notice of a change in company name, address, or ownership not later than 15 days after the change occurs.
-A registered individual collector must give written notice of a change of address, name, or assumed name no later than 30 days after the change occurs.
+(a) A licensed collection agency must give the commissioner written notice of a change in company name, address, or ownership not later than ten days after the change occurs.
+A registered individual collector must give written notice of a change of address, name, or assumed name no later than ten days after the change occurs.

 (a) Each licensed collection agency must establish procedures to follow when screening an individual collector applicant prior to submitting an applicant to the commissioner for initial registration and at renewal.